yiisoft/config/README.md

 ### Reverse merge of arrays

-Result of reverse merge is be ordered descending by data source.
+Result of reverse merge is being ordered descending by data source.
 It is useful for merging module config with base config where more specific config (i.e. module's) has more priority.
 One of such cases is merging events.

 To enable reverse merge pass `ReverseMerge` modifier with specified group names to the `Config` constructor: